A spectral cocycle for substitution systems and translation flows: Suspensions over -adic systems

 This corollary is immediate from Corollary~\ref{cor-spec10}.
+Indeed, the condition on the determinant in part (iii) of that corollary holds automatically, since $\det(\Sf_\zeta)\ne 0$ by assumption.
 Note that, even in the ergodic case, Corollary~\ref{cor-spec10} is stronger, since it makes a claim about the flow under {\em every} piecewise-constant roof function, and not just almost every, as follows from Corollary~\ref{cor-ac} and Fubini's Theorem.
 It would be interesting to find explicit examples of purely singular spectrum using Corollaries \ref{cor-spec10} and \ref{cor-ac}.

 \begin{remark} {\em (i) Corollaries~\ref{cor-spec00} and \ref{cor-spec10} provide information about dimension of spectral measures and pointwise Lyapunov exponents, as well as a sufficient condition for singularity, for a (geometric) substitution tiling on the line corresponding to the substitution $\zeta$ and the tile lengths given by an arbitrary vector $\vec s\in \R^m_+$.
 It is not hard to show that if $\vec s$ and $\vec s'$ belong to the same {\em stable manifold} of $E_\zeta$, that is, if \be \lim_{n\to \infty} E_\zeta^n(\vec s - \vec s') = 0, \ee then the corresponding pointwise Lyapunov exponents are equal: $\chi^+_{\zeta,\om \vec s} = \chi^+_{\zeta,\om \vec s'}$, for any $\om \in \R$, and hence we have an equality for the dimension of spectral measures.
 In fact, by a theorem of Clark and Sadun \cite[Theorem 3.1]{CS} the two suspension flows $(\Xxi^{\vec{s}}, {\widetilde \mu}, h_t)$ and $(\Xxi^{\vec{s}'}, {\widetilde \mu}, h_t)$ are topologically conjugate, provided (\ref{eq-stable}) holds.